Take the Lake Protection Pledge!

 • Water in the early morning to prevent losing water to evaporation during mid-day.
 Water slowly and deeply to avoid surface runoff, inspect hoses for leaks and direct overhead sprinklers toward vegetation and away from the street or driveway.

 • Avoid over-watering.
-Excess water runs off the lawn into the stormdrain system.
+Excess water runs off into the stormdrain system.

 • Install rain barrels to collect water from rooftops to water your lawn and garden.
 An inch of rain falling on a 1,000 square foot roof will contribute about 600 gallons of water.

-• Re-seed thin areas in the lawn to prevent erosion and keep soil from running off into waterways.
+• Re-seed thin areas and bare patches of landscape to prevent erosion and keep soil from running off into waterways.

 AROUND THE GARAGE AND TOWN